ojrlopez27/nl-service-composition/README.md

     - easy-rule engine and MVEL rules for composition
     - POJOs
     - Utils
+3. performance (server): this is a Java server that is listening from multiple clients which tell the server how long they took to perform the task.
+This server, once has collected all the time logs from all the clients, stores the each single time entry and the average on a file.

 ## Setup
 1. sent2vec: follow the instructions on the README file under the sent2vec folder, and: